Damien Winter Middle School and Novice Invitational

 dropped arg are tru, but need to be extended

-Burden of Proof determines Presumption
+The burden of Proof determines the Presumption

 T